 - Gain Relevant Experience

 Many professionals in this field start with a background in law enforcement, military service, or private security.
-These roles help develop situational awareness, decision-making under pressure, and physical fitness, all essential for executive protection. - Complete Executive Protection Training
+These roles help develop situational awareness, decision-making under pressure, and physical fitness—all essential for an executive protection specialist. - Complete Executive Protection Training:

-Depending on your location, you may need specific licenses to work in executive protection.
-Research state—or country-specific requirements, including firearm permits if necessary.
+To become a certified executive security specialist, you may need specific licenses depending on your location.
+Research state- or country-specific requirements, including firearm permits if necessary.

 - Build Your Skills